ent/ent/doc/md/tutorial-todo-gql-filter-input.md

 }
 ```

-The `WithWhereFilters` option enables the filter generation, the `WithConfigPath` configures the path to the `gqlgen`
+The `WithWhereInputs` option enables the filter generation, the `WithConfigPath` configures the path to the `gqlgen`
 config file, which allows the extension to more accurately map GraphQL to Ent types.
 The last option `WithSchemaPath`,
 configures a path to a new, or an existing GraphQL schema to write the generated filters to.